IPhone SE (2nd generation): Software

-The iPhone SE was originally supplied with iOS 13.4, supporting Apple Pay and Apple Card. iOS 13.4.1, an update fixing bugs related to Bluetooth and FaceTime, was released on April 23, 2020 (a day prior to the device's official release), making it a day-one software update.
-The iPhone SE supports iOS 15.
-The iPhone SE can currently be upgraded to iOS 16.3, the newest update available.
+The iPhone SE was originally supplied with iOS 13.4, supporting Apple Pay and the Apple Card. iOS 13.4.1, an update fixing bugs related to Bluetooth and FaceTime, was released on April 23, 2020 (a day prior to the device's official release), making it a day-one software update.

+The iPhone SE has received updates to every version of iOS since, including the latest version, iOS 26, released in 2025.

 Controversy

 Power adapter and EarPods

 Apple, citing an environmental initiative, removed the EarPods (except in France) and power adapter from all new iPhone boxes beginning in October 2020, including the iPhone SE (2nd generation).
 Apple claimed that removing these items will reduce e-waste and permit a smaller iPhone box, allowing more devices to be shipped simultaneously to decrease carbon footprint.
-However, Apple now includes a USB-C to Lightning cable, incompatible with the existing USB-A power adapters that Apple previously shipped with their devices.
+However, Apple now includes a USB-C to Lightning cable which is incompatible with the existing USB-A power adapters that Apple previously shipped with their devices.
 Upgraders can still use their existing iPhone power adapters and cables, but users wanting fast charging capabilities will have to purchase a USB-C power adapter separately.